-- How will the school measure the progress of my child in school and how will I know about this?
+- How will the school measure my child’s progress in school, and how will I know about this?

-- What support will the school provide me as a parent of child with SEN?
+- What support will the school provide me as a parent of a child with SEN?

 - How has the school been made physically accessible to students with SEN?

-- How will the school support my child when they are leaving this school or moving on to another class?
+- How will the school support my child when they leave this school or moving on to another class?